tv-labs/wdio-service/README.md

 ### `requestMetadata()`

-- **Parameters:** `requestIds: string | string[]`
+- **Parameters:** `appiumSessionId: string, requestIds: string | string[]`
 - **Returns:** `Promise<TVLabsRequestMetadata | TVLabsRequestMetadataResponse>`
 - **Description:** Fetches metadata for one or more Appium request IDs from the TV Labs platform.
 If a single request ID is provided, returns the metadata for that request.
 If an array of request IDs is provided, returns a map where keys are request IDs and values are their corresponding metadata.
-The method requires that a session has been created (i.e., `beforeSession` has completed successfully).

 > **Note:** Request metadata is processed asynchronously on the TV Labs platform.
-To ensure metadata is available, it is recommended to fetch request metadata after the session has ended.
+To ensure metadata is available, it is recommended to fetch request metadata a few seconds after the request, or after the session has ended.

 #### Example